Handbook of Business Procedures

 Notaries commissioned through the University are not authorized to charge for services performed within the course and scope of their employment.
 Employees whose notary appointment has been paid for by the University are only bonded for notary services performed within the course and scope of their employment.
 Therefore, they should not perform or charge for notary services outside the scope of their job duties.

-Individuals will need a notary stamp that includes the statement "Notary without Bond", and record book.
+Individuals need a notary stamp that includes the statement "Notary without Bond"- and a record book.
 It is the sponsoring department's responsibility to purchase these items.
 Departments should not do so until the individual has received his or her Notary Commission Certificate.
+Effective Jan.
+1, 2016, all notary seals issued must include the notary’s identification number.
+This applies to all current notaries, not just those who are new or renewing.
+It is the university’s recommendation that all current notaries renew their notary seals to be in compliance with Texas House Bill 1683.

 Detailed instructions for completing the payment and application process are in the Notary Public Appointment User Guide.